CTSRD-CHERI/cheribuild/README.md

 Running `build_cheribsd_for_qemu.py all` will clone, build and install all projects, then create a CHERIBSD disk image and launch QEMU with that disk image.

 **NOTE**: As this involves building CHERIBSD you will need to run this script on a FreeBSD system.
+If you want to run this script on a remote FreeBSD host you can use the `py3-run-remote.sh` script that is included in this repository:

+`py3-run-remote my.freebsd.server ./build_cheribsd_for_qemu.py all` will build and run CHERIBSD on `my.freebsd.server`

 The following targets are available: